HELOC Basics: A Homeowner’s Guide to Leveraging Equity

 In 2024, Home Equity Line of Credit (HELOC) rates remain a key consideration for homeowners looking to leverage their home equity for financial needs.
-Over the past three years, the average American homeowner has gained approximately $129,000 in equity due to rising home values.
+Over the past three years, the average American homeowner has gained over $100,000 in equity due to rising home values.
 This surge in home equity presents a valuable opportunity for homeowners to tap into this wealth, especially with a HELOC, which offers flexible borrowing terms and lower interest rates compared to other forms of credit.

 What is a HELOC, and How Does it Work?